-Success Pathway Programs help students improve academic skills, become more self-sufficient, and develop self-control.
-Students who fail to control their behavior after receiving repeated disciplinary measures from the school or students who commit serious offenses will be suspended to Student Due Process so that their cases may be expedited for placement in restorative pathway programs.
-If a student is charged with or convicted of a felony offense (or an offense that would be considered a felony if the student were an adult) committed off the school campus and while not engaged in a school-sponsored activity, Student Due Process may assign the student to a restorative pathway school.
+Success Pathways help students improve academic skills, become more self-sufficient, and develop selfcontrol.
+Students who fail to control their behavior after receiving repeated disciplinary measures from the school or students who commit serious offenses will be suspended to Student Due Process so that their cases may be expedited for alternative placement.
+If a student is charged with or convicted of a felony offense (or an offense that would be considered a felony if the student were an adult) committed off the school campus and while not engaged in a school-sponsored activity, Student Due Process may assign the student to an alternative school.
 The decision to assign a student to a Success Pathway for off-campus behavior shall include a review and consideration of the exceptional status of the student and any appropriate federal and state laws.
 Students who enter JCPS from out of the district, from private or parochial schools, or from juvenile justice facilities may be referred to Student Due Process to determine appropriate placement.

-A student who has been assigned to a Success Pathway must complete the requirements of that program before he or she can return to another Jefferson County public school, unless his or her return is approved by the Chief Equity Officer.
+A student who has been assigned to a Success Pathway must complete the requirements of that program before he or she can return to another Jefferson County public school, unless his or her return is approved by the assistant superintendent for Achievement Area 5.
 Any student who assaults a staff member or brings a gun to school may or may not be allowed to return to his or her previously assigned school.